IBM Personal Computer XT: Other features

 PC DOS 2.0 offers a 9-sector floppy disk format, providing 180K/360K (single- vs. dual-sided) capacity per disk, compared to the 160K/320K provided by the 8-sector format of previous releases.

 The XT was not offered in a floppy-only model for its first two years on the market, although the standard ribbon cable with two floppy connectors was still included.
 At that time, in order to get a second floppy drive, the user had to purchase the 5161 expansion chassis.

-Like the original PC, the XT comes with IBM BASIC in ROM.
+Like the original PC, the XT came with IBM BASIC in ROM.
 The XT BIOS also displays a memory count during the POST, unlike the original PC.

 The XT has a desktop case similar to that of the IBM PC.
 It weighs 32 lb and is approximately 19.5 in wide by 16 in deep by 5.5 in high.

+Similarly to the original IBM PC, the XT main board included a socket for the Intel 8087 floating point arithmetic coprocessor.
+This optional chip, when installed, greatly accelerated arithmetic for such applications as computer aided design or other software that required large amounts of arithmetical calculations.
+Only software that was especially written to take advantage of the coprocessor would show a significant speedup.

 The power supply is 130 watts, an upgrade from the original PC.
-Those sold in the US are configured for 120 V AC only and could not be used with 240 V mains supplies.
+Those sold in the US were configured for 120 V AC only and could not be used with 240 V mains supplies.
 XTs with 240 V-compatible power supplies were later sold in international markets.
 Both were rated at 130 watts.